vishwajeet7381/quotidian-api/README.md

-# Quote of the Day Service
+# Quote of the Day

 Welcome to the Quote of the Day service.
 This service provides you with a random quote of the day and allows you to manage a collection of quotes, including adding, updating, deleting, and searching by author.
 This `README.md` file is designed to help you get started with using our service.